hobby-kube/provisioning/README.md

 Modules are using ssh-agent for remote operations.
 Add your SSH key with `ssh-add -K` if Terraform repeatedly fails to connect to remote hosts.

 ### Configuration

 **Important:** Modify only [main.tf](main.tf) in project root, comment or uncomment sections as needed.
 All variables in [variables.tf](variables.tf) can be set either directly or from evironment variable.

-Export the following environment variables depending on the modules you're using.
+Export the following environment variables depending on the modules you're using:

-#### Set Number of Machines (Nodes)
+#### Set number of hosts (nodes)

 ```sh
 export TF_VAR_node_count=3
 ```

 #### Using Hetzner Cloud as provider